Yvancg/mc-leaner/docs/SAFETY.md

 This document explains the safety guarantees, assumptions, and limits of **mc-leaner**.

 mc-leaner is a maintenance tool.
 It is intentionally conservative.
+Since v1.6.0, mc-leaner relies on a centralized inventory of installed software to reduce guesswork and false positives.

 ---